zephyrproject-rtos/zephyr/samples/drivers/eeprom/README.rst

 Overview
 ********

-This sample demonstrates the `EEPROM driver API <eeprom_api>` in a simple boot counter application.
+This sample demonstrates the :ref:`EEPROM driver API <eeprom_api>` in a simple boot counter application.

 Building and Running